rubensorensen/aoc2022/README.md

 # Advent of Code 2022

 ## Note
-I have decided to use aoc2022 as an opportunity to try Rust.
-The goal is not optimal solutions, nor is it to use proper rust code.
-Instead I use it specifically to experiment with the rust language.
+I have decided to use aoc2022 as an opportunity to try [Rust](https://www.rust-lang.org/).
+The goal is not to implement optimal solutions, nor is it to write proper Rust code.
+Instead I specifically aim to simply experiment with the language.

 ## Quick start
 ```console